colin969/Kingdom-Hearts-1.5-2.5-Selective-Downloader/README.md

 # Setup

+Download the EXE from the releases page, build it yourself, or just execute the script manually when required

-Make sure `DepotDownloader.exe` is downloaded and extracted next to this script You likely want to download `DepotDownloader-windows-x64.zip` from https://github.com/SteamRE/DepotDownloader/releases
+Make sure `DepotDownloader.exe` is downloaded and extracted next to the EXE.
+You likely want to download `DepotDownloader-windows-x64.zip` from https://github.com/SteamRE/DepotDownloader/releases

 # Usage

-Double click to run `KHSelectiveDownloader.py` or run it from terminal

-You will be prompted for which games and movies to install, in which language and whether they are compressed or not, and where to install to.

-When prompted, enter your Steam username.
-The script does not store this, it is just given to DepotDownloader.

-DepotDownloader will ask you to enter your password the first time it runs, it will store your auth token in `.DepotDownloader` inside the install folder so it doesn't need to prompt multiple times

-Delete `.DepotDownloader` from the install folder after everything has finished
+Make sure Steam is closed.

+Run the EXE and follow the prompts to configure your install.

+When prompted to select a folder, select the `steamapps` folder you wish to install to.

+# Build

+`pip install -r requirements.txt`

+`pyinstaller --onefile 'KHSelectiveDownloader.py'`